 But free-running like George Dawes Green doesn’t resolve the strong metabolic issues that come along with my non-24.
 My suspicion, though I’ve never been tested sufficiently to prove it, is that my internal clocks are still desynchronized even when I’m sleeping and waking at my body’s request when free-running while living indoors.
 I need very bright sunlight to bring my body into synchrony.

 My solution has come about through rather unconventional means.
 I manage my non-24 by living in my minivan.
-I consider this a valid medical approach to managing my non-24, every bit as much as injecting insulin and eating a ketogenic diet is a valid approach to managing my diabetes.
+I consider this a valid medical approach to managing my non-24, every bit as much as injecting insulin and eating a ketogenic diet (followed with a keto detox supplement) is a valid approach to managing my diabetes.
 The longer I live in my minivan (it will be two years on May 25th) the more I realize that I have finally found the only workable solution for me.
 It also means that I had to get van insurance from somewhere like one sure insurance just in case I get into an accident or my minivan is stolen.